ArhanChaudhary/qter/media/paper/paper.typ

     cube("wwwwwwwww ooogggggg gggrrrrrr", offset: (0, 0))
 }))

-In this paper, we will use what is known as the _half turn metric_, which means that we consider U2 to be a single move.
-An alternative choice would be the _quarter turn metric_ which would consider U2 to be two moves, however that is less common and we won't use it in this paper.
 Here is a full table of all 18 moves for reference:

 #figure(cetz.canvas(length: 15pt, {